- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, the CPU or processing power of the NAS Digiever DFS-16364-RM device plays a significant role in determining data transfer speeds, data integrity during transfer, handling concurrent connections, and RAID rebuilding efficiency.
 A more powerful CPU can ensure faster and more secure data transfers while reducing the potential for data loss or corruption.

-Although NAS DFS-16364-RM can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DFS-16364-RM can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -